phanumat/Documentation/architecture/index.rst

 Containers
 ^^^^^^^^^^

-Within the SmartThings platform, there are three different “containers” that are important concepts to understand.
+Within the PEA HiVE platform, there are three different “containers” that are important concepts to understand.
 These are: *accounts, Locations,* and *groups.*
 These containers represent both security boundaries and navigation containers that make it easy for users to browse their devices.